unswexplains/unswexplains.github.io/f15afbee8fcc/content.md

 %% Visualising data with lines %%

-# Sydney's monthly maximum temperatures
+# Sydney's temperatures

-The Australian Bureau of Meteorology has been measuring the temperature in Sydney each day since 1859, at Observatory Hill (in The Rocks).
-Between 1859 and 2020, the mean maximum temperatures (in degrees Celsius) for each month, were are as follows:
+The Australian Bureau of Meteorology has been measuring the temperature in Sydney every day since 1859, at Observatory Hill, in The Rocks.
+Between 1859 and 2020, the mean maximum temperatures for each month, in degrees Celsius, were as follows:

 ```
 Month  Max